Guide written by:

-Elements of a bath waste system
+Parts of a bath waste system

-- Length of overflow tube = 54 to 130 cm;
+- overflow pipe length = from 54 to 130 cm;

 When choosing your waste system, make sure that the model you have chosen is standard or universal.

-What are the different types of waste systems?
+The different types of waste system

-Bath drainage diameter
+Bathtub drainage diameter